Brandon Crawford Player Props: Giants vs. Padres

 Brandon Crawford At The Plate

-- Crawford has eight doubles, four home runs and 16 walks while hitting .229.
+- Crawford is hitting .227 with eight doubles, four home runs and 17 walks.

-- Crawford has picked up a hit in 52.3% of his 44 games this year, with more than one hit in 11.4% of those games.
+- Crawford has picked up a hit in 23 of 45 games this season, with multiple hits five times.

-- In 31.8% of his games this season, Crawford has driven in at least one run.
-In four of those games (9.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.
+- Crawford has driven in a run in 14 games this season (31.1%), including four games with more than one RBI (8.9%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 15 games this season (34.1%), including multiple runs in three games.
+- He has scored a run in 15 games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.